 So this is how I use one wreath for many seasons:

 First, I do not use hot glue or any glue of any kind.
 I use floral wire.
 This way, if I want to change something, it’s as easy as cutting the wire and replacing it with something else.
+In my opinion it is the perfect way to create reusable wreaths.
 I like to use a grapevine wreath form as my base for my ever changing wreaths.
+It is a great way to use a neutral backdrop for your DIY wreath.

-So I am going to use my Eucalyptus wreath and give it a bit more to make it perfect for summer.
+So I am going to use my Eucalyptus wreath to make a summer door wreath and give it a bit more to make it perfect for summer.
 I was tempted to add some red flowers as well to give it a patriotic look but I could not find any red flowers that I liked, so I am using the two that I did like.
+I want my wreath to give a warm welcome to anyone stopping by the house.

-I let you in on a secret…I am not a big fan of fake flowers, so I have a hard time finding anything I like.
+I let you in on a secret…I am not a big fan of fake flowers, so I have a hard time finding anything I like at the craft store.
 Plus, they can be incredibly expensive and I am not a fan of paying so much for them either.

 What you will need to make a wreath like this: